integrating science, art, communication, and heart

 Pay It Forward

-Touch of Kindness is a pay-it-forward fund to help people with cancer, cancer history, or lymphedema receive reduced- or no-cost massage.
+Touch of Kindness is a pay-it-forward fund to help people with cancer, cancer history, lymphedema, or lipedema receive reduced- or no-cost massage.
 The fund currently contains:

 what people say about megan